gababool/Company-Employees-Program/readme.txt

 - 1.3 Create different types of employees
 - 1.5 Retrieve string from an employee
 - 1.8 Retrieve employees sorted by gross salary.
+- 2.2 Specific employee not found or not registered yet.
 - 2.5 Presenting the creation or assignment with invalid Directors data.

 Martin